iamShreyaD/SQL-problems/README.md

 # SQL-problems

-This repository displays all the SQL problems I have done so far.
+This repository displays all the SQL problems I have solved so far along with their problem statement, mainly on interviewbit.